philipperemy/python-darknet-yolo-v4/README.md

 chmod +x darknet
 ```

-`libdarknet.so` will be created.

-Download the weights by following the instructions here: https://github.com/AlexeyAB/darknet.
+Then, download the weights by following the instructions here: https://github.com/AlexeyAB/darknet.

-### Installation

 From there, create a virtual environment with python3.6+ and run this command: